When Love Isn’t Safe: Letting Go Without Losing Yourself

 The Trap of Self-Doubt

-When emotional inconsistency becomes a pattern, it doesn’t just create relationship instability—it starts to erode your sense of self.
+When emotional inconsistency becomes a pattern, it doesn’t just destabilize the relationship — it can erode your sense of self.

 You begin to wonder: